 - Avoid engagement bait.
 Posting broad or irrelevant questions like Do you like dogs or cats?
 Reply in comments may get you more comments.
 But it’s not worth it in the long run.
 Facebook will punish this engagement bait with lower reach.
 That’s why it’s best to only post authentically engaging content that’s highly relevant to your audience.

 In case you haven't heard, marketing automation tools for Instagram are coming! 🔥 Facebook has announced their plans for expanding the functionalities of Instagram messaging.
 For the latest updates on Chatfuel features for Instagram marketing, sign up to get notified.

 Start profiting from the engagement on your Facebook page

-If you’re not guiding post-commenters into your sales funnel via bot, you could be missing out on sales.
-Chatfuel makes it easy to implement this feature, and to build a bot in the first place.
+If you’re not guiding post-commenters into your sales funnel via chatbot, you could be missing out on sales.
+One of the functions of Chatfuel is that it's easy to implement this feature, and to build a bot in the first place (no code required!).

 ✅ To get started, sign up for your free account today, and learn how to build a Facebook chatbot in three minutes.
 (When you're ready for unlimited users, priority support, and other perks, upgrade to Pro.)